Skip to main content

 We keep information private

 If your child support changes because of a change in the other parent’s situation, we may not be able to tell you exactly what has happened.
-To protect their privacy, we can only tell you that there has been a change, and what your new child support amount is.
+By law and to protect their privacy, we can only tell you that there has been a change, and what your new child support amount is.

-We'll give you the same respect if your situation changes.
+We'll treat your information the same way if your situation changes.

 Jump back to the top of the page